Gholamrezadar/GHD-Path-Tracer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A simple Path Tracer built for educational purposes by following the ["Ray Tracing in one weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html) Book By Peter Shirley.
+A simple Path Tracer built for educational purposes by following the ["Ray Tracing in one weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html) Book By Peter Shirley.(Spoiler : Takes more then "a" weekend!)

 [![Final Rendered Image][product-screenshot]](https://example.com)